 We also hold data in respect of your employer company such as its name, alias, size, industry, website and industry.
-In some case we estimate individuals’ net worth based on publically available data (for example, the individual’s employment history or if such individual previously sold shares in a company).
 Where you have moved jobs, we may hold your previous employers and previous titles.

 In order to provide certain aspects of its services, Cognism requires a business email address to be recorded against profiles in its database.
 Where Cognism does not have the business email address of a profile, it may generate a business email address based on the email address structure understood to be implemented by the employer company.

 We also hold hashed personal email addresses.
 Hashing is a method of encryption, whereby the email address itself is confuscated, and replaced with a unique reference instead, called a hash.
-A hash is one of the means used to locate the same individual on social networking.
+A hash is one of the means used to allow certain clients or their customers to match email addresses with the data in the Cognism platform, without providing us their data in unencrypted form.
 We do not reverse the hash or use the personal email address to contact you.

 The majority of the personal data we collect about you comes from publicly available sources such as from business and employment-oriented social networks, recruitment websites and company websites.

-Information is also gathered from correspondence with you (by email or phone), from our clients, recruiters and other premium data providers.
-Cognism does not seek to collect any non-business-related data such as date of birth, home address, personal email or telephone number and Cognism does not collect sensitive personal data.
+Information is also gathered from correspondence with you (by email or phone), from our clients, recruiters and licensed from other premium data providers.
+Cognism does not seek to collect any non-business-related data for the Cognism Database such as date of birth, home address, personal email or home telephone number and Cognism does not collect sensitive personal data.

 On some occasions, Cognism processes your data with your consent.
 Your consent may be obtained by third parties on Cognism’s behalf.
 You have the right to withdraw such consent at any time and we will cease to process data after consent is withdrawn.

 Cognism processes your personal data when it is in our or our clients’ legitimate interest to do so and when these interests are not overridden by your rights.
-Our and our clients’ legitimate interests include: having information about potential business customers organised in one searchable database, having access to up-to-date and complete information, being able to identify the individual that occupies a certain role within a B2B lead; being able to identify individuals with a certain estimated net worth, enabling clients to only reach out to relevant contacts, being able to generate and contact potential B2B leads in order to undertake forms of B2B marketing, having access to aggregated statistical insights for the purpose of understanding patterns and trends.
+Our and our clients’ legitimate interests include: having information about potential business customers organised in one searchable database, having access to up-to-date and complete information, being able to identify the individual that occupies a certain role within a B2B lead; enabling clients to only reach out to relevant contacts, being able to generate and contact potential B2B leads in order to undertake forms of B2B marketing, having access to aggregated statistical insights for the purpose of understanding patterns and trends.

 Cognism may process your data to comply with our legal and regulatory obligations e.g. preventing, investigating and detecting crime, fraud or anti-social behaviour and prosecuting offenders, including working with law enforcement agencies.